emreYbs/PatikaDev-PicusSecurityBootcamp/Week3(30Mayıs-6Haziran)/Coursera/Ideas for Assignment.md

 # Questions to ask/consider:

-Are Trends Going in the Right Direction?
+- Are Trends Going in the Right Direction?
 AI can be over-emphasized or blindly trusted.
 If we blindly follow trends in cybersecurity and trust 100%, then we may tend to follow a possible wrong path.
 We need to access the effectiveness and success of various trends.

-Does staffing match growth?
+- Does staffing match growth?
-Do capabilities match business need?
+- Do capabilities match business need?
+Prior to establishing a SOC, an organization must define its cybersecurity strategy to align with current business goals and problems.
-Is the technology working? what’s effective?
+- Is the technology working? what’s effective?

 ## Possible Issues

-High staffing requirements
+- High staffing requirements
-Lack of skilled staff and retaining talented staff is an issue.
-Frequent turnover appears to be the first obstacle.The average duration of employment is predominantly less than five years according to a recent SANS report I have read.
+- Lack of skilled staff and retaining talented staff is an issue.
+Frequent turnover appears to be the first
+- obstacle.The average duration of employment is predominantly less than five years according to a recent SANS report I have read.
-Too many alerts that we can’t look into (lack of correlation between alerts) Too many tools that are not integrated
+- Too many alerts that we can’t look into (lack of correlation between alerts)
+- Too many tools that are not integrated
-Lack of automation and orchestration
+- Lack of automation and orchestration
-Lack of enterprisewide visibility
+- Lack of enterprisewide visibility
-Lack of context
+- Lack of context
+- Lack of budgeting.
+A realistic model of required investment should be developed and necessary investment should be provided.